fbpx

 8 – Note Special Dietary Requests

-You can book table-service dining reservations 60-days in advance at Walt Disney World.
+You can book table-service dining reservations 60 days in advance at Walt Disney World.
 When making your reservations, be sure to note any special food allergies or dietary requests your child may have.
-Don’t hesitate to ask for a Chef when dining, so you can be certain your child will be served a meal that will sit well with them.
+Don’t hesitate to ask for a Chef when dining so you can be certain your child will be served a meal that will sit well with them.
 If your child doesn’t have any dietary requests, you’ll still want to check out the menu in advance to be sure there is something available he or she will enjoy.
-If you are dining at a quick-service spot with no reservations, certain food allergy and dietary requests can be noted on the My Disney Experience App when using Mobile Ordering.
+If you are dining at a quick-service spot with no reservations, certain food allergies and dietary requests can be noted on the My Disney Experience App when using Mobile Ordering.
 Lastly, pack a few snacks you know your child likes, along with plenty of water.
-Sometimes a child’s favorite snack is precisely what’s needed for a mid-day pick-me-up.
+Sometimes, a child’s favorite snack is precisely what’s needed for a mid-day pick-me-up.

 9 – Medications Are Permitted